YihengYe/DSC180A-replication/README.md

 - pandas 1.1.0

 CSV structure:
-the csvs at data/csvs contains those coloumns: article (the article where edit happend), time , revert(0 means no revert, 1 means revert), version, and user (editor).
+After using run.py, the csvs at data/csvs contains those coloumns: article (the article where edit happend), time , revert(0 means no revert, 1 means revert), version, and user (editor).
 Each contains 100000 rows for the sake of memory consumption.

 Code, Purpose, and Guideline: